-Tesla regularly updates wait times for the Model Y, Model 3, Model S and Model X. As of April 2023, here are Tesla wait times as shared on Tesla.com.
+Tesla regularly updates wait times for the Model Y, Model 3, Model S and Model X. As of fall 2023, here are Tesla wait times as shared on Tesla.com.
 Note that there are many possible configurations that affect estimated delivery dates, so check Tesla’s configurator for the most accurate estimate.

 - Model 3 RWD with Aero wheels: Less than 1 month

 - Model 3 RWD with Sport wheels: Less than 1 month

 - Model 3 Long Range AWD with Sport wheels: Less than 1 month